nbicocchi/learn-microservices/modules/tools/slides/3 - Dependency Injection.md

 }
 ```

-That is, in a nutshell, Dependency Injection (not to be confused with the the Dependency Inversion principle from SOLID).

 **Injection is simply the process of injecting the dependency B in the object of type A.** Since the instantiation of the B dependency is no longer done in A, that responsibility will now belong to the framework.
 Separating the responsibility of instantiating a class from the logic in that class is a very useful concept:

 * Leads to **a more loosely coupled system and to a lot of flexibility in the design** of that system, as now the dependency can be decided (or swapped out) at runtime.